danvet/danvet.github.io/about.md

-I occasionally post nonsense on mastodon as <a rel="me" href="https://chaos.social/@sima">@sima</a>, but the more reliable way to contact me is to send a mail to: daniel PUNGGT vetter ÄT ffwll PUNGGT ch.
+I occasionally post nonsense on mastodon as <a rel="me" href="https://chaos.social/@sima">@sima</a>, but the more reliable way to contact me is to send a mail to: sima PUNGGT vetter ÄT ffwll PUNGGT ch.
 Or ping me on IRC, I'm `sima` on [OFTC](https://oftc.net/) and generally hang around on `#dri-devel` and `#intel-gfx`.